Birth Doula Support

 JOYFUL BIRTHING’S DOULAS

 Ellie has supported more than 100 births as a doula since 2014.
 She holds current certifications as a HypnoBirthing Practitioner, Birth Doula, Spinning Babies Practitioner, Lactation Counselor, and Pediatric Sleep Consultant.
 Ellie is passionate about all things birth and baby but especially empowering women and their partners to make informed decisions about their birthing, to approach birth with a sense of trust and calm, and to ultimately have a safe, joyful birthing experience- one they feel completely at peace with.
 In addition to managing Joyful Birthing & Beyond, Ellie also works for Cleo, a family benefit company, as a Family Guide, Birth Specialist, and Sleep Specialist, helping hundreds of families navigate the demands of pregnancy, postpartum, lactation, newborn care, sleep, parenting, and the transition back to work.
-When Ellie is not supporting families, she is busy with her own children (ages 11, 9, and 1), in her garden, on her bike, on her yoga mat, or enjoying the outdoors with her family!
+When Ellie is not supporting families, she is busy with her own children (ages 12, 10, and 2), in her garden, on her bike, on her yoga mat, or enjoying the outdoors with her family!

 WHAT ELLIE’S CLIENTS SAY:

 “I felt comfortable with Ellie the moment I met her and it was obvious that she would be an asset.
 Ellie has such a wealth of knowledge about so many aspects of birthing.
 I had my baby when COVID restrictions peaked.
 My husband was with me, but Ellie couldn’t be in person.
 So we zoomed.
 I can’t express how amazing Ellie’s presence (even virtually) in the delivery room was.
 I felt more at ease under her direction and encouragement.
 She and the medical professionals in the room worked as a team.
 It was seamless.
 Ellie met me right where I was in each stage of my labor.
 It was almost eerie how she knew what I was thinking and what I needed to hear.
 Specifically, as it came time to push, she reminded me that I could trust myself and instructed me to do what my body was telling me to do.
 Those words got me through.
 I was amazed as I held my baby shortly thereafter!
 Probably the biggest testimonial is Ellie herself: she’s a wonderful person and perfect for this job.
 She’s both kind and fierce, gentle and energetic, knowledgeable, yet humble and focused on you.
-I look back on that time with a joy that is in part because Ellie helped to make it as peaceful and empowering as possible.” -Megan Berger
+I look back on that time with a joy that is in part because Ellie helped to make it as peaceful and empowering as possible.” -Megan B.

 Jenny is a DONA-certified Birth Doula, VBAC Link-trained VBAC Doula, PAIL (Pregnancy and Infant Loss) Advocate, and a CAPPA-trained Childbirth Educator.
 Her passion for supporting birthing people goes back many years to the mid-1990s, when she acted as labor companion for a pair of close friends.
 The experience literally changed her life, and pursuing a career in birth support became a long-harbored dream.
 In 2017 she made the decision to put aside her long-standing career as a graphic designer, and train to become a birth doula.
 Since then she has had the privilege of supporting over 40 birthing people on their journey through pregnancy, labor, and birth.
 Her approach is client-focused and evidence-based, using a variety of resources and techniques to assist her clients in making informed decisions, and preparing for their ideal birth.